 Your chapter will receive one point when meeting each of the following criteria:

 - Participates in Young Eagle or Flying Start programs

 - Has EAA-approved Flight Advisor or Technical Counselor

 - Participates in EAA's Annual Chapter Member survey

-- Participates in Young Eagles Build and Fly, Young Eagles Workshops, or sends a youth to EAA’s Air Academy, or fully completes a Ray Scholarship program
+- Participates in Young Eagles Build and Fly, Young Eagles Workshops, send a youth to the EAA’s Air Academy, or fully completes a Ray Scholarship program

 - Hosts at least two public events each year

 - Extra credit activity, such as a chapter build project, youth build project, chapter scholarship (separate from Ray Scholars), a chapter tool crib, IAC competition, etc.

 Each of these criteria that your chapter has met will be worth one point, and every chapter will have the ability to earn up to 10 points.
 January of each year, chapters scoring at least seven out of ten will be publicly recognized by EAA.
 There will be three levels of recognition.
 Bronze (7 out of 10), Silver (8 out of 10), and Gold (at least 9 out of 10).

 Chapters scoring within one of these high recognition levels will be recognized via the EAA Find a Chapter webpage, news stories, a personalized icon for your chapter's webpage/newsletter, and a banner for your chapter to proudly display in your meeting location.